 A select few plants can be toxic to pets.
 It’s worth going around your house and garden to check whether any plants you have could be harmful to your new pet.
 For example, lilies are poisonous to cats.

 Pet owners tend to give their pets foods that they shouldn’t do (this is especially true for dog owners).
 Before you give your pet any human food, check to see whether it is harmful to them.
 Ask your vet about what foods your pet can and can’t eat.

 Go through your kitchen and keep any foods they shouldn’t have out of reach.
 Explain to everyone that lives in your home they can’t leave food out in case your pet gets their paws on it.
 Make sure everyone knows which foods are dangerous, for example, chocolate is poisonous to dogs.

 If you are bringing a new dog or cat into your home, then you might want to review some of your interiors.
 Both cats and dogs can cause a lot of damage to some things in your home.
-If you are getting new flooring for example, you may want to consider a wooden floor over a light coloured carpet, which may get ruined quickly.
+If you are getting new flooring, for example, you may want to consider a wooden floor over a light colored carpet, which may get ruined quickly.
 Avoid materials that will be tempting for your pet to scratch or chew.